AdobeDocs/certification.en/help/certifications/ame/ame-m-architect.md

 **Exam objectives and scope**

-Section 1: Discovery (18%)
+Section 1: Project Leadership (16%)

-* Translate high-level business goals to functional requirements
-* Given a scenario, assess the current state of an architecture
+* Given a case study, identify the right stakeholders
-* Determine non-functional technical requirements for solution design

-Section 2: Solution Design (44%)

-* Given business requirements, design detailed architecture and solution
+* Evaluate a set of requirements and recommend project boundaries, budget, resources, and scope
-* Given a scenario, determine appropriate security solutions for a design
+* Given a modified process, determine who needs enablement and efficient enablement rollout plan
-* Apply procedural concepts to incorporate integration requirements into a solution design
-* Determine which types of performance and testing requirements should be included in a solution
-* Apply procedural concepts for designing scalable and resilient architecture
-* Given a scenario, recommend migration strategies

-Section 3: Implementation (22%)
+* Evaluate an audit and recommend priorities and timeline

+Section 2: Marketo Engage Architecture Design (48%)

+* Gather requirements/needs and recommend a lead management and lifecycle design
+* Review an existing implementation and provide findings
-* Given a scenario, identify and resolve design issues revealed during implementation stage
+* Given a business need, identify the different behaviors for scoring
+* Review an existing implementation, recommend actions to scale campaign execution
+* Outline an operational procedure for lead routing multiple countries
-* Given a scenario, recommend implementation approaches based on requirements
+* Given a scenario, evaluate the impact and requirements to incorporate new technology to the instance
-* Determine appropriate methods to use to prototype solutions for proof of concepts
+* Identify the different types of integrations and when to use them
-* Given a scenario, diagnose and resolve issues encountered during implementation
+* Given a scenario, outline various stages in the person lifecycle impacted by proposed changes/requirements
+* Appraise a set of requirements and recommend an approach to campaign logic

+Section 3: Reporting and Attribution (20%)

+* Given a model to review, explain the concept of detours in the lifecycle modeler
+* Given an online advertising or organic social or content, recommend an approach for reporting
+* Illustrate how to validate Marketo Engage reporting in tracking lifecycle changes
+* Identify metrics to use in a given report type
+* Identify how to track multi-channel attribution to evaluate ROI
+* Identify and describe the pros and cons of different attribution models
+* Given a business requirement, describe the effects of channel set up to reporting

-Section 4: Maintenance (16%)
+Section 4: Advanced Operations (16%)

-* Given a scenario, diagnose and resolve issues encountered in production environment
+* Given a scenario, identify appropriate steps to improve management or governance
-* Apply procedural concepts to plan for use of new features and upgrades
-* Given a scenario, optimize solution for non-functional requirements
+* Given a set of requirements, recommend an efficient data schema
+* Evaluate a customer's implementation and recommend actions to improve deliverability
+* Evaluate a customer's implementation and recommend actions to improve administration management
+* Gather information about a client's implementation and recommend security practices
+* Explain the applicability of workspace and partitions for a given scenario

 ## Readiness self assessment

-Complete the [online readiness questionnaire](https://scorpion.caveon.com/launchpad/ad0-e556-adobe-marketo-engage-architect-master-exam-copy-pewwl4){target="_blank"} to see if your current experience matches the recommended minimum candidate qualification.
+Complete the [online readiness questionnaire](https://scorpion.caveon.com/launchpad/ad-q-e556-readiness-questionnaire-for-adobe-marketo-engage-architect-master-exam/ad-q-e556-readiness-questionnaire-for-adobe-marketo-engage-architect-master-exam){target="_blank"} to see if your current experience matches the recommended minimum candidate qualification.

 ## Get prepped